 by J. D. Popham

-Publishers worry that a widespread shift to print on demand could, like the advent of e-books, disrupt their century-old business model.
+Publishers worry that a widespread shift to print on demand could, like

 - Brad Stone: Business Week